Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem

 We quantify two dimensions of the use of libraries: the number of times they are downloaded and the number of times they received positive social feedback (stars) on GitHub.
 The two metrics highlight different aspects of use.
 Downloads, sourced directly from Cargo, present a more technical measurement of use.
 GitHub's stars are more suggestive of visibility.
 For example, a highly technical library that provides background functions may be downloaded many times but have relatively few stars.
 The social aspect of GitHub and platforms is known to play an important role in collaborative software engineering \cite{dabbish2012social,marlow2013impression}.
 GitHub stars and other forms of social feedback including followers and sponsors matter as information signals in the software development community for both libraries and contributors \cite{borges2018s,moldon2021gamification}, for example on the labour market \cite{papoutsoglou2019extracting}.
-We collected GitHub stars and forks, a measure of code reuse, for repos with timestamps directly from the GitHub GraphQL API.
-At the developer (GitHub/Gitlab user) level, we also collected data on the number of followers and sponsors each user has using the same API.
+Of course, library owners can and do seek to raise GitHub stars for their libraries by promoting them \cite{borges2018s}; stars are by no means an objective measure of library popularity.
+That said, we collected time-stamped GitHub stars and forks, a measure of code reuse, for repos directly from the GitHub GraphQL API.
+For GitHub users, we also collected the network of followers and sponsors each user has using the same API.
 GitHub implemented sponsorships for developers in 2019 \cite{shimada2022github}, enabling developers to crowdfund from users who appreciate their work directly on their GitHub pages.